 DRI Eclipse is a small, wireless alarm with a firm plastic moisture sensor (Urosensor) that is placed into a slit cut in the pull-up or panty liner.
 There are no wires anywhere on this alarm.
 Once moisture is sensed, a signal is transmitted to the small (3 inches) receiver, which could be located on a nightstand or dresser.
 A loud chirping sound comes from this receiver and it should be switched off by getting out of bed and turning it off.
-To reattach, simply use a fresh pull-up or panty liner.
-For children who are too large for pull-ups, a disposable panty liner can be adhered to their own underwear.
-The Urosensor should be positioned so that it is close to the top layer of the liner.

-strip that is sewn or pinned in place.
+The DRI Excel is a small battery operated wearable alarm that is attached to the pajama top with a Velcrostrip that is sewn or pinned in place.
 A thin cord runs down the inside of the shirt to the urine detector, which is placed inside the pull-up or mini pad.
 The flexible plastic urine detector should be situated so that it detects the first few drops of urine.

 Assist your child to change into a dry pull-up or underwear with a panty liner when they return from the bathroom.
 Having a supply of disposables ready (with the slit cut in them) at the bedside makes middle of the night changing much quicker.